R3Conclave/conclave-core-sdk/docs/docs/index.md

 ### Beta 2

-1. We've upgraded to use the version 2.9 of the Intel SGX SDK, which brings security improvements and lays the groundwork for new features.
-Make sure your host system is also running version 2.9.

-2. The ID for the enclave plugin is now `com.r3.conclave.enclave`.
-You will need to change this in your enclave's build.gradle file.
+1. :jigsaw: **New feature!** Build enclaves on Windows without any special emulators, virtual machines or other setup.

-3. You can now specify an enclave's product ID and revocation level in the enclave build file.
+1. :jigsaw: **New feature!** Specify an enclave's product ID and revocation level in the enclave build file.
 There's a new `conclave` block which lets you do this.
 These values are enforced in any relevant `EnclaveConstraint` object.
+1. :jigsaw: **New feature!** A new `EnclaveHost.checkPlatformSupportsEnclaves` API allows you to probe the host operating system to check if enclaves are loadable, before you try to actually do so.
+Additionally, if SGX is disabled in the BIOS but can be enabled by software request, Conclave can now do this for you.
+If the host machine needs extra configuration a useful error message is now provided in the exception.
+1. :jigsaw: **New feature!** Better support for enclave signing in the Gradle plugin.
+New documentation has been added showing how to sign with externally managed keys.
+1. You can now use the Conclave host API from Java 11.
+The version of Java inside the enclave remains at Java 8.
+1. We've upgraded to use the version 2.9.1 of the Intel SGX SDK, which brings security improvements and lays the groundwork for new features.
+Make sure your host system is also running version 2.9.1.
+We've also upgraded to the latest version of the Intel Attestation Service (IAS).
+1. The ID for the enclave plugin is now `com.r3.conclave.enclave`.
+You will need to change this in your enclave's build.gradle file.

-4. Related to the above, the `enclave.xml` files are no longer needed and you can safely delete them.
+1. `enclave.xml` files are no longer needed.
+You can safely delete them, as they're now generated for you by Conclave.

-5. The enclave measurement is now stable when built using different versions of the JDK.
+1. The enclave measurement is now stable when built using different versions of the JDK.
+1. The format of an `EnclaveInstanceInfo` has been optimised.
+Old `EnclaveInstanceInfo` objects won't work with the beta 2 client libraries and vice-versa.
+1. Java serialization is now formally blocked inside the enclave using a filter.
+Unfiltered deserialization has a history of leading to exploits in programs written in high level managed languages.